arablejamie/developer.arable.com/docs/guide/authentication.md

 }
 ```

-For example, if you want to allow this `API Key` to read `/data` endpoints and `/locations` endpoints, and also allow modifying `/locations`.
-Then the scope field in request body should look like this
+For example, if you want to allow this `API Key` to read `/data` endpoints and `/locations` endpoints, and also allow it to modify `/locations`, then the scope field in the request body should look like this:
 ```
 ["data:read", "locations:read", "locations:write"]
 ```
 It is an array of strings.

 #### Name
-`name` field can be any string you want to name your `API Key`.
+`Name` field can be any string you want to name your `API Key`.

 #### Expiration Time
-`exp` defines the experiration datetime (UTC) of `API Key`.
-It is optional.
-You don't need to provide this field if you don't want it to expire.
+`Exp` defines the expiration datetime (UTC) of `API Key`.
+You don't need to provide this field if you don't want it to expire; it is optional.

 ### List all API Keys you own
 [API references](https://api-user.arable.cloud/api/v2/doc#operation/get_apikey_list)

-Request Example
+Request Example:
 ```bash
 curl -X GET \
   https://api-user.arable.cloud/api/v2/apikeys \
   -H 'authorization: Basic dGVzdEB0ZXN0LmNvbTpnZXRtZWRhdGE' \
 ```

-Response
+Response:
 ```
 [
     {